The University of Georgia announced today that their No. 1 player, KU Singh, has quit the team. The complete announcement:

 Somehow I totally missed this, although I am fairly certain there was no press release by the USTA, but Saddlebrook's Craig Boynton, John Isner's longtime coach, joined the USTA as a National Coach back in March.

 And yesterday, the USTA held a conference call with Shelby Rogers and Alex Kuznetsov, the winners of the French Open Har-Tru Wild Card Challenge.
 The complete transcript is here.
 My question was near the end, about how they felt about using this method of determining a wild card rather than a tournament like the one the USTA holds for the Australian Open wild card.
 Unsurprisingly, since neither was invited to participate in that AO wild card tournament in Atlanta last year, they prefer this method.
+(UPDATE: Rogers was apparently invited to the wild card tournament but was injured and could not play.)

 For the AP's article on Kuznetsov and Rogers, click here.